evoluteur/evolutility-server-node/README.md

 Micro-ORM with integrated RESTful API for CRUD (Create, Read, Update, Delete) and more using Node.js, Express and PostgreSQL.

+Evolutility-Server provides all REST endpoints for CRUD and simple charts based on models rather than code.
-Evolutility-Server is build to work with [Evolutility](http://evoluteur.github.io/evolutility/index.html) or [React-Evolutility](http://github.com/evoluteur/react-evolutility) but could also work with your UI.
+It is build to work with [React-Evolutility](http://github.com/evoluteur/react-evolutility) which provides the matching UI, but could also work with your UI.

 ## Installation